 The only downside is that most of them do not break weight down to the ounce, so you would not be getting an extremely accurate measurement.
 This could be a problem if you are planning on doing weighted feeds and need very accurate readings.
 If that’s the case I would recommend using a kitchen scale instead.
 Otherwise, I think it can still be accurate enough for a once off measurement or to track progress over a few days!

-This scale, for example, has an accuracy of 3.5 ounces (0.1 Kg) and comes with a very cheap price tag.
+Typically, they’ll have an accuracy of 3.5 ounces (0.1 Kg) and comes with a very cheap price tag.

 To weight a baby at home with a bathroom scale: